 During implementation, over ten consultancies were undertaken to inform project planning as well as to enrich systems development.
 A mid-term evaluation of the project was undertaken in 2016 and a Financial Audit in the first quarter of 2017.

-The project has two main Outcomes of the project have been:
+The project has two main Outcomes:

 Outcome 1: Enhanced capacity of the DoM and DWRM to monitor and forecast extreme weather, hydrology and climate change.